Customer Service Representatives

 • Average first response time (FRT)

-To create a strong impression of your brand in the minds of your customers, you need to find out whether your sales reps are quick enough to respond to customer queries.
+To create a strong impression of your brand in the minds of your customers, you need to find out whether your reps are quick enough to respond to customer queries.
 The average first response time exactly does this.
 The longer it takes to respond, the more the customer is likely to say goodbye to your brand.

 • Average resolution time (ART)